Pest and Rodent Control

 Rats and Mice

-Rats and mice prefer to live in close proximity to urban area because of the food and shelter opportunities provided by human activity.
-They can thrive on just small amount of food and water daily.
+Rats and mice prefer to live close to urban areas due to the readily available food and shelter created by human activity.
+They require only small amounts of food and water to survive and can therefore thrive in built environments.

-In metropolitan areas, food and water are readily available from drainage system, fruit and nuts from vines and trees.
-As a result, it is not unusual to expect sighting of rats and mice.
+In metropolitan areas, food and water are easily accessible through drainage systems, as well as fruit and nuts from vines and trees.
+As a result, sightings of rats and mice are not uncommon.

 Signs of rodent activity

-• Droppings which are oblong in shape that resemble small, dark pellets,
+• Droppings that are oblong in shape and resemble small, dark pellets

-• Starching, gnawing, or movement sounds in wall, roof or floor cavities, especially at night,
+• Scratching, gnawing, or scurrying sounds coming from walls, ceilings, or floor cavities, particularly at night

-• Pets being more excitable than usual, and
+• Pets behaving more restlessly or excitable than usual

-• Fruit and vegetables in garden being eaten.
+• Fruit and vegetables in the garden showing signs of being eaten or damaged

 Preventing rat and mice problems

-To keep rodents out of your property and control their population, you can take steps to limit food and shelter availability by following these steps:
+To help prevent rodents from entering your property and control their population, you can reduce the availability of food, water, and shelter by taking the following steps:

-• Removing fruit and nuts from vines and trees at the end of the season and picking up fallen fruit,
+• Remove fruit and nuts from vines and trees at the end of the season and regularly collect fallen fruit

-• Storing bulk pet food in air-tight containers,
+• Store bulk pet food and bird seed in sealed, airtight containers

-• Ensuring excess pet food is promptly removed,
+• Promptly remove excess pet food after feeding

-• Avoid feeding birds or other wildlife, and
+• Avoid feeding birds or other wildlife, as this can attract rodents

-Rat baits should only be used as a last resort or as directed by a licensed pest control personnel, as they can cause secondary poisoning to pets and local wildlife.
+Rat baits should only be used as a last resort or in accordance with advice provided by a licensed pest control professional, as inappropriate use can result in secondary poisoning of pets and local wildlife.

 • Coumatetralyl,